-- 84.Workers should work closely with their NDIS provider and the Commission in preventing violence, abuse, neglect and exploitation and: - familiarise themselves with and follow the provider's policies, systems and procedures to prevent and respond to violence, abuse, neglect and exploitation - b. comply with all relevant laws related to violence, exploitation, abuse and neglect - c. fully cooperate with any related investigative action taken by either the Commission or other relevant authorities, including the police.
+- 83. Workers should work closely with their NDIS provider and the Commission in preventing violence, abuse, neglect and exploitation and: - 84. familiarise themselves with and follow the provider's policies, systems and procedures to prevent and respond to violence, abuse, neglect and exploitation - 85. comply with all relevant laws related to violence, exploitation, abuse and neglect - 86. fully cooperate with any related investigative action taken by either the Commission or other relevant authorities, including the police.

-Identify and respond to situations that could lead to violence, abuse, neglect and exploitation
+Identify and respond to situations that could lead to violence, abuse, neglect and exploitation exploitation, abuse and neglect and take all appropriate steps within their control to avert such situations.

-85. In addition to following organisational policies and all relevant laws, workers should use their own initiative to be alert to situations that may give rise to violence, exploitation, abuse and neglect and take all appropriate steps within their control to avert such situations.
+87. In addition to following organisational policies and all relevant laws, workers should use their own initiative to be alert to situations that may give rise to violence,

-Steve, an NDIS participant, lives with his father Ron.
+Steve, a participant, lives with his father Ron.
 Both Steve and Ron have an intellectual disability and schizophrenia.